VQComms/ReDock/README.md

 #Jetty

-Jetty is a C# wrapper around the docker remote api.
-It can be used to manage your docker host remotely by creating/running/removing images and containers using c#.
+Jetty is a C# wrapper around the docker remote API.
+It can be used to manage your docker host remotely by creating/running/removing images and containers using C#.

 ##Example usage